Nature morte (Metzinger)

 Nature morte (Still Life), or Compotier et cruche décorée de cerfs, is a Cubist painting by the French artist Jean Metzinger.
 It was exhibited at Exposició d'Art Cubista, Galeries Dalmau, Barcelona, 20 April – 10 May 1912 (no. 44).
 During this show—the first exhibition of Cubism in Spain—Metzinger's painting became one of the preferred targets of the press.
 It was exhibited again 1 – 15 April 1917 at Nya Konstgalleriet (The New Art Gallery) founded by the Italian Futurist Arturo Ciacelli in Stockholm (reproduced in the catalogue).
 Nya Konstgalleriet was one of the three main galleries in Sweden responsible for promoting national and international modernism between 1915 and 1925.
 The painting would eventually be exhibited at Galerie Philippe Reichenbach, Houston, where it was acquired in 1960.
-In 2008 Nature morte (titled Compotier et cruche décorée de cerfs) was auctioned at Sotheby's in New York.
+In 2008 Nature morte was auctioned at Sotheby's in New York.